grwlf/urweb-xmlw/README.md

 XMLW
 ====

-XMLW is an XML-builder monad library for the Ur/Web framework.
-It allows programmer to mix XML code and transactional logic in a single State-like monad.
+XMLW is an [Ur/Web](http://hg.impredicative.com/ur/) library defining a monadic XML accumulator.
+It allows programmer to mix XML code and transactional logic in a single Writer-like monad.

 Installing